Butterfly gardening: Plants

 Cultivars with features that significantly affect flower structure and/or color are those that are likely to alter their appeal to pollinators.
 Those selected for foliage color may be toxic to insects.
 Studies have shown that altering leaf color, and the chemical changes that this implies, reduces a plant's ability to serve as a resource for herbivorous insects.

 Buddleja davidii, which is often called "butterfly-bush", attracts many butterflies.
-As it originated in China, it is presently planted in many parts of the world in which it is non-native.
+Although it originated in China, it is presently planted in many parts of the world in which it is non-native.
 In such settings, the plant feeds many native butterflies and other adult pollinators, but not many of their larvae.
 As B. davidii is invasive in some areas, plantings of the species are controversial.
 To prevent seeding and to promote further flowering, its blossoms need to be removed ("deadheaded") as soon as they are spent.

 A number of Buddleja cultivars have become available that have a variety of sizes and blossom colors.
 University studies have suggested that nectaring butterflies have greater preferences for some of these than for others, with Lo & Behold 'Blue Chip' and 'Pink Delight' heading a list of eleven.

 Some Buddleja cultivars are either sterile or produce less than 2% viable seed (see "Non-invasive" Buddleja cultivars).
 The state of Oregon, which designates B. davidii as a "noxious weed" and initially prohibited entry, transport, purchase, sale or propagation of all of its varieties, amended its quarantine in 2009 to permit those cultivars when approved or when proven to be interspecific hybrids.
 Monarch Watch recommends planting only male-sterile "Flutterby" cultivars.

 It is important to avoid purchasing plants and seeds treated with insecticides such as neonicotinoids.
 Although not yet conclusive, there is increasing evidence that neonicotinoids can have negative effects on pollinating insects, including butterflies.